 Both products contain a hefty dose of Beta-Alanine.
 This is a popular pre workout ingredient in many supplements of this category.

 Both products also contain one of our favorite pre workout ingredients – caffeine.
 Platinum Pre Workout includes 200mg of caffeine per serving, while Gold Standard Pre Workout contains 175mg per serving.

 We prefer pre workouts that include less than 200mg of caffeine per serving, so we’ll side with Gold Standard Pre Workout in this case.

-Gold Standard also contains a good dose (3000mg) of Creatine Monohydrate, one of our top rated pre workout supplements.
-Platinum Pre Workout doesn’t contain any Creatine, which is disappointing.
+Gold Standard also contains a good dose (3000mg) of Creatine Monohydrate, one of our top rated pre workout supplement ingredients.
+Platinum Pre Workout doesn’t contain any Creatine, which is a little bit disappointing.

-L-Citrulline is one of our top-rated pre workout ingredients, but Gold Standard only includes 750mg per serving, which is nowhere near enough in our opinion.
+L-Citrulline is one of our top-rated pre workout ingredients, but Gold Standard only includes 750mg per serving, which is not enough in our opinion.

 Platinum Pre Workout contains 2000mg of L-Citrulline per serving, which is more like it, but still some way short of our recommended dose of around 5000mg.